conda-incubator/installer/README.md

 ## Team charter

-The conda team to work on tools, techniques and documentation about conda installers such as miniconda, miniforge etc.

 The team charter is dynamic following the conda governance policy, with the following caveats:

 - 🧰 The team’s purpose is to develop and maintain code included in the conda/installer repository.
 That repository contains among other things tools and scripts to make it incredibly easy to create and maintain installers similar to the current “miniconda” or “miniforge” installers.